Contango Silver & Gold Inc. Income Taxes Disclosure

 ) |

-The Company did not have any unrecognized tax benefits as of December 31, 2025 and 2024.
-The amount of unrecognized tax benefits may change in the next twelve months; however, the Company does not expect the change to have a significant impact on our results of operations or our financial position.
+The Company did not have any unrecognized tax benefits as of December 31, 2024.
+The amount of unrecognized tax benefits may change in the next twelve months; however the Company does not expect the change to have a significant impact on our results of operations or our financial position.
 The Company’s tax returns are subject to periodic audits by the various jurisdictions in which the Company operates.
-The Company's state of Alaska and federal tax return are generally open for examination for the years.
-The Company's Canadian tax returns are generally open for examinations for the years .
+The Company's state of Alaska and federal tax return are both open for examination for the years June 30, 2013 through December 31, 2024.
 These audits can result in adjustments of taxes due or adjustments of the NOL carryforwards that are available to offset future taxable income.
 The Company’s policy is to recognize estimated interest and penalties related to potential underpayment on any unrecognized tax benefits as a component of income tax expense in the Consolidated Statement of Operations.
-The Company does not anticipate that the total unrecognized benefits will significantly change due to the settlement of audits and the expiration of the statute of limitations.
+The Company does not anticipate that the total unrecognized benefits will significantly change due to the settlement of audits and the expiration of the statute of limitations before December 31, 2024.

 About Income Taxes Disclosures